Climate Lens Traffic Light Assessment

 Our aim is to avoid the trap of the perfect being an enemy of the good.
 Political candidates and parties do not have ideal policies and solutions to the crisis we all face.
 Sometimes it is a question of choosing the best of a rather ordinary bunch.
 Our rankings of different parties may vary in different contexts.
 In our evaluation for instance, the cynical use of preference deals could override the positives of a half decent climate policy.

 In the Australian political system, one of two major parties will form the government.
 In a two party preferred system of election, voters, in turn, need to preference one before the other.
-Recently, in relation to climate action or policy in NSW, it has been a matter of settling for the least worse choice.
+In recent elections in relation to climate action or policy, it has been a matter of settling for the least worse choice.
 The Labor Party is currently committed to supporting new gas and coal projects, for instance.
 The Liberals, though, are just as bad.
-Their transition policy has so far has been better than Labor but in coalition with the Nationals their support of a three hundred percent increase in land clearing has been disastrous for climate.
 Our guides attempt to give advice which will deliver the best outcome for climate action from what is currently on offer.
-Bill Hall from our Climate Sentenal News has uncovered an insidious red back spiders web within the Liberal party which will surely undermine any future decisions the Liberals make for urgent climate action.
+Bill Hall from our Climate Sentenal News has uncovered an insidious red back spiders web within the NSW Liberal party which will surely undermine any future decisions the Liberals make for urgent climate action.

 Candidates who are standing for a political party are assessed by their party’s policy and, if they have elected representatives in the last parliament, by their performance in parliament.
 Candidates’ personal views on climate action may be more progressive than their party’s but because party members are disciplined to vote as a block; members of a party will normally all be ranked with the same colour.

-In the Lower House we have created two extra electorate categories to assess party candidates.
+In Lower Houses we have created two extra electorate categories to assess party candidates.

 Climate Score Cards